NGIO and Its Customer Footprint: Licensing, regional partners, and early-stage commercialization

 -

-Closing appraisal and recommended next steps
+Final perspective and next steps